List of Marvel Comics characters: N: Cole North

-Cole North is a fictional character appearing in American comic books published by Marvel Comics.
-The character, created by Chip Zdarsky and Marco Checchetto, first appeared in Daredevil vol. 6 #1 (February 2019).

 Cole North is a detective of the NYPD who originally came from Chicago, Illinois.
-He was assigned to a homicide case regarding Daredevil and had no liking to vigilantes like some of his co-workers.
-After Daredevil had been apprehended by Cole North following a public fist fight, North's reputation had lessened before his co-workers.
-North was further humiliated when Daredevil was sprung out of police custody by Punisher.

-When Mayor Wilson Fisk started directing the NYPD to take down the local vigilantes, North was assigned to go after Spider-Man.
+He is assigned to a homicide case regarding Daredevil and had no liking to vigilantes like some of his co-workers.
+After North apprehends Daredevil following a public fist fight, his reputation is lessened among his co-workers.
+North is further humiliated when Daredevil is sprung out of police custody by Punisher.
+When Mayor Wilson Fisk directs the NYPD to take down local vigilantes, North is assigned to go after Spider-Man.

 Cole North in other media

 Cole North appears in Daredevil: Born Again, portrayed by Jeremy Earl.
-This version is a member of the NYPD's Anti-Vigilante Task Force (AVTF).
+This version is a member of the Anti-Vigilante Task Force (AVTF), led by Wilson Fisk.
+North later betrays Fisk, but is arrested for his actions as a member of the AVTF.

+Nova

+Nova is the name of several characters appearing in American comic books published by Marvel Comics.

 Nuke

+Nuke is the name of several characters appearing in American comic books published by Marvel Comics.

 Albert Gaines

-Nuke is a superhero appearing in American comic books published by Marvel Comics.
-The character is depicted as a member of the alternate-reality Squadron Supreme.
+Nuke is a member of the alternate-reality Squadron Supreme.
 Another version of the character appears in the title Supreme Power.

 Squadron Supreme

 Albert was a nuclear plant worker when he accidentally gained his superhuman powers.
 He became Nuke, an adventurer and member of the Squadron Supreme, and a super-powered hero who kept his identity a secret from even his own family.

 Alongside the other Squadron members, he became mind-controlled by the Over-Mind.
 He was used along with the other members as pawns in the Over-Mind's conquest of "Other-Earth," until he was freed by the Defenders.
 He battled and defeated the Over-Mind and Null the Living Darkness alongside the Squadron and the Defenders.

 Alongside the Squadron Supreme, Nuke assumes control of the United States government, and publicly reveals his true identity.
 Nuke then discovers out that his parents were dying from radiation poisoning, brought on by exposure to his powers.
 Nuke turned to Tom Thumb to help find a cure; when Tom cannot and his parents die, a grief-stricken Nuke vows revenge and goes on a rampage.
 Doctor Spectrum restrains him by encasing him in an energy bubble construct, but Nuke's powers burn up the oxygen supply inside the bubble and he suffocates.

 Albert Gaines was imbued with superhuman powers as a result of mutation through exposure to radioactive waste products, giving him immunity to the effects of radiation and the ability to generate nuclear energy within his body, which he can mentally manipulate to project destructive bursts.
 This has the side effect of him continually giving off low-level radiation.
 Towards the end of his life, Nuke also wears an air-conditioned radiation containment suit equipped with a radiometer to measure his radiation output, designed by Tom Thumb.
 Nuke is a fair hand-to-hand combatant, and received coaching from Nighthawk.
-Nuke suffers from emotional and psychological instability that culminates to insanity.